JadeCong/plugin_ros/README.md

 ## 1. Package rviz_reconfigure_plugin

-> Function: Integrate the rqt_reconfigure into RViz for parameter dynamic reconfiguration.<br>
+> Function: Integrate the rqt_reconfigure with RViz for parameter dynamic reconfiguration.<br>
 > Launch: Add the plugin into the plugin list of rviz.